AdityaGupta-debug/MiniProject-Algerian-Forest-Fire-prediction-using-Linear-Ridge-and-Lasso-regression/README.md

-About Dataset
+📊 About the Dataset

-The dataset includes 244 instances that regroup a data of two regions of Algeria, namely the Bejaia region located in the northeast of Algeria and the Sidi Bel-abbes region located in the northwest of Algeria.
+This dataset consists of 244 instances collected from two regions of Algeria 🇩🇿:

-122 instances for each region.
+🌿 Bejaia Region (Northeast Algeria) – 122 instances

+🌾 Sidi Bel-abbes Region (Northwest Algeria) – 122 instances

-The period from June 2012 to September 2012.
+🗓️ Time Period: June 2012 to September 2012

-The dataset includes 11 attributes and 1 output attribute (class) The 244 instances have been classified into fire (138 classes) and not fire (106 classes) classes.
+📌 The dataset contains:

+11 input attributes 📈

+1 output attribute 🏷️ (Class: Fire or Not Fire)

+🔥 Class Distribution:

+Fire – 138 instances

+🚫 Not Fire – 106 instances

+This data is ideal for building 🔍 classification models to predict wildfire occurrences! 🌲🔥